 Sometimes I would find myself on a chairlift sitting in a row of Darth Vaders, and I would pluck up the courage to ask.
 Why the helmet?
 I murmured, and after a few days I began to get a fix on the phenomenon.
 Of course it is partly fashion.
 Helmets are in this year in the way that ruffs or codpieces or top hats used to be in.
 They are treated as a new must-have accessory, and much of their success – in the words of Etienne the (helmetless) instructor – is down to “le marketing”.
 You can get fur-lined helmets and helmets with stereo, and it all means good business for the ski-hire shops.
 But as almost everyone said, the main reason was safety.
 It was about minimising risk, they said; and suddenly I realised I was looking at a rich and suggestive illustration of the human herd instinct.

 Has skiing really become more dangerous in the past couple of years, when people have started adopting these glistening black craniums?
 On the contrary, the steady improvement of skis and bindings has made the sport safer than ever.
 Of course there was the sad case of Natasha Richardson, killed in a freak accident on the nursery slopes.
-But then there are always injuries, and if anything I imagine it might be even more painful, if you are on the downhill side of the argument, to be walloped by an out-of-control skier equipped with a plastic battering ram on his head.
+If you were to scrounge for additional info, you’d know that attorneys advocate that there are always injuries, and if anything I imagine it might be even more painful, if you are on the downhill side of the argument, to be walloped by an out-of-control skier equipped with a plastic battering ram on his head.

 No: there is something strange here, a mutation in the Zeitgeist.
 I reckon the helmet mania is more than just a question of fashion or a re-assessment of the medical risks of skiing.
 It’s a sign of the psychological state of the Western bourgeoisie in the grip of an economic crisis.
 They have seen what happened to the risk-taking bankers; they have seen how the sky fell in on the insouciant system of free-market capitalism; and so they literally cover their heads as an expression of the safety-first mentality that has seized us all.